Nitrate: Agriculture

 Nitrate is a chemical compound that serves as a primary form of nitrogen for many plants.
 This essential nutrient is used by plants to synthesize proteins, nucleic acids, and other vital organic molecules.
 The transformation of atmospheric nitrogen into nitrate is facilitated by certain bacteria and lightning in the nitrogen cycle, which exemplifies nature's ability to convert a relatively inert molecule into a form that is crucial for biological productivity.

 Nitrates are used as fertilizers in agriculture because of their high solubility and biodegradability.
 The main nitrate fertilizers are ammonium, sodium, potassium, calcium, and magnesium salts.
 Several billion kilograms are produced annually for this purpose.
 The significance of nitrate extends beyond its role as a nutrient since it acts as a signaling molecule in plants, regulating processes such as root growth, flowering, and leaf development.

 While nitrate is beneficial for agriculture since it enhances soil fertility and crop yields, its excessive use can lead to nutrient runoff, water pollution, and the proliferation of aquatic dead zones.
 Therefore, sustainable agricultural practices that balance productivity with environmental stewardship are necessary.
 Nitrate's importance in ecosystems is evident since it supports the growth and development of plants, contributing to biodiversity and ecological balance.

 Firearms

 Nitrates are used as oxidizing agents, most notably in explosives, where the rapid oxidation of carbon compounds liberates large volumes of gases (see gunpowder as an example).

 Industrial

 Sodium nitrate is used to remove air bubbles from molten glass and some ceramics.
 Mixtures of molten salts are used to harden the surface of some metals.

-Photographic film

-Nitrate was also used as a film stock through nitrocellulose.
-Due to its high combustibility, the film making studios swapped to cellulose acetate safety film in 1950.